I’ve always wanted to live abroad and teach English

 - Have a lot of clean T-shirts, especially if you are travelling in the summertime.

-- Have a practical and secure purse or money belt for your passport, your money and your credit card.
+- Have a practical and secure purse or money belt for your passport, money, and credit card.

 - Don’t be afraid of travelling alone; you will be a part of a group of other young travellers before you know it.